Bogdanp/dramatiq/docs/source/cookbook.rst

 Rate limiting work
 ^^^^^^^^^^^^^^^^^^

-You can use dramatiq's |RateLimiters| to constrain actor concurrency.
+You can use Dramatiq's |RateLimiters| to constrain actor concurrency.

 .. code-block:: python